 Alfred Hershey and Martha Chase-1952, using T2 Bacteriophages, with in-vivo labeled (P32) nucleic acids and (C14) labeled proteins, they showed that DNA as the genetic material, which was a conclusive proof, they were awarded Nobel Prize.

 James Watson, Francis Crick and Wilkins–1952-53, a crowning achievement in proposing a 3-D model of DNA, a double helix.
 Rosalind Franklin and Maurice Wilkins provided x-ray diffraction data.
-Jerry Donahue an office mate of J.D.Watson provided the clue about the correct base tautomeric states.
+Jerry Donahue, student of Linus Pauling an office mate and a friend of J.D.Watson provided the clue about the correct base tautomeric states.

 John Ken drew, Max F. Perutz, 1962, for their great work on 3-D structure of globular proteins, awarded Nobel Prize in chemistry.